armada-alliance/assets/README.md

 In order to upload a file to this repository, please follow the instructions below:

-- Open the `gh-pages` branch of this repository.
+- Open the [`gh-pages`](https://github.com/armada-alliance/assets/tree/gh-pages) branch of this repository.
 - Click the `Add file` -> `Upload file` button.

 **Important** Don't upload files to this branch, use the `gh-pages` branch instead.
 This is how GitHub Pages works.

+---

+The logos for our organization were gifted by our community member Mauricio https://www.instagram.com/spacemauro/ and our founder Wael Ivie (CAP'N Salty Whale 🐋 )